MustardChef/WSABuilds/Fixes/TargetMachineActivelyRefusedConnection.md

 1. Make sure WSA is turned off and disable WSA autostart in Task Manager ---> Startup Apps before proceeding

-2. Disable Hyper-V using the command ``dism.exe /Online /Disable-Feature:Microsoft-Hyper-V`` and reboot your PC
+2. Disable Hyper-V (if enabled) using the command ``dism.exe /Online /Disable-Feature:Microsoft-Hyper-V`` and reboot your PC

 3. Reserve port 58526 so Hyper-V doesn't reserve it back using the command `netsh int ipv4 add excludedportrange protocol=tcp startport=58526 numberofports=1`